 - HR Data: Integration of the firm’s HR system can also provide value.
 Automating the creation of user accounts in the CRM offers efficiencies.
 The HR data can also be used to feed firm directories and provide computer or mobile access to key firm personnel information.
 Attorneys can also be related to clients, matters, experience or opportunity records.

 Focusing on integration strategies can provide a firm foundation for CRM success.
 However, this is only the first step.
 The more critical step involves dealing with the people and process issues and change management challenges that are inherent with CRM – which is where many firms fall short.
 For assistance with any of these areas, feel free to contact the team at CLIENTSFirst.
 Our team of almost 100 consultants and other experienced professionals have helped hundreds of firms achieve CRM success.

 As a CRM Success and Business Development Technology Consultant, Christina Fritsch works with leading professional services firms across the country to implement the right Client Relationship Management and eMarketing solutions.
-She also writes and speaks nationally and was named a Fellow of the College of Law Practice Management in 2017.
+She writes and speaks on Marketing technology topics and is a Fellow of the College of Law Practice Management.

 For more than 10 years, the team at CLIENTSFirst Consulting has been helping professional services firms and other organizations successfully select and implement CRM and eMarketing systems to maximize value, adoption and return on investment.
 If you need help with CRM Success, please contact us at 404-249-9914 or Info@ClientsFirstConsulting.com.